KarenColumbo/Teensy-MIDI2CV8-PWM/README.md

 MIDI pitch bend is sent out as a CV additionally to do stuff with it - VCF reso comes to mind.

-Thought about implementing portamento (like PolyKit did with his DCO-8), but is a bit heavy b rain stuff - not my forté, worst case I just steal it from PolyKit :) Nah, kidding.
+Thought about implementing portamento (like PolyKit did with his DCO-8), but thinking about it hurts my brain - not my forté, worst case I just steal it from PolyKit :) Nah, kidding.
 I think it sounds better in hardware anyway.

 There are the roots of a Arpeggiator idea in the code.
 But it's time to get the whole monster alive, first.